-The Bank and its subsidiary which are incorporated in Turkey maintain their books of account and prepare their statutory financial statements in accordance with the regulations on accounting and reporting framework and accounting standards which are determined by the provisions of Turkish Banking Law, accounting standards promulgated by the Capital Market Boards of Turkey, Turkish Commercial Code and Tax Legislation.
+The Bank and its subsidiary which are incorporated in Turkey maintain their books of account and prepare their statutory financial statements in accordance with the regulations on accounting and reporting framework and accounting standards which are determined by the provisions of Turkish Banking Law, accounting standards promulgated by the Turkish Commercial Code and Tax Legislation.
 The Bank's foreign subsidiary maintains its books of account and prepares its statutory financial statements in its local currencies and in accordance with the regulations of the country in which it operates.

-The consolidated financial statements as at 31 December 2016 of the Bank are authorised for issue by the management on 23 February 2017.
+The consolidated financial statements as at 31 December 2017 of the Bank are authorised for issue by the management on 22 February 2018.
 The General Assembly and certain regulatory bodies have the power to amend the statutory financial statements after issue.